NethermindEth/stellar-private-payments/docs/src/bootnode.md

 - Implements only `getEvents` and `getLatestLedger` (JSON-RPC compatible request/response shape).
 - Caches historical `getEvents` pages from the contract deployment ledger onward.
-- Once a request is safely within the retention window buffer (currently **tip − 5 days**), responds with an **HTTP 307 redirect** to a configured “true RPC”.
+- Once a request is safely within the retention window buffer (currently **tip − 5 days**), returns a JSON-RPC **handoff** error (`-32005`) with `fromLedger` so the app indexer continues on the user's configured main RPC.

 The app uses the bootnode **only for the indexer** (event ingestion).
 Wallet RPC usage for transaction submission / contract state reads is separate.
+The bootnode does not redirect HTTP clients; handoff is signaled in the JSON-RPC response.

 ## Trust assumptions